 This recipe started with the Famous Department Store Blueberry Muffins recipe from KAF.
-It is a strong start, but mine are light, moist, soft, crunchy and packed with flavor.
+It is a strong start, but mine are light, tender, soft, crunchy and packed with flavor.
 Some of the changes that I made and why:

 -Using my vanilla sugar because it makes almost everything better.

 -Grating lemon zest into the butter/vanilla sugar mixture because blueberry and lemon love each other.

 -Add a little less vanilla extract and add in some almond extract to create that unmistakable aroma.